pdanford/TerminalScrollRegionsDisplay/README.md

 Regions can either have a title or not.
 In the case of no title, regions have no separation.
 A title of " " can be used in this case to provide separation if desired.

 ##### Height
 Default hight is 8 rows (including any title).
-This can be changed during region creation.
+This can be specified during region creation.

 ##### Width
 Region width is technically all the way across the terminal window.
 But visually, it's whatever the title and lines added appear to be.

 ##### Scroll Delay
-Note that by default there is a small delay after each line is added to allow some readability to regions being updated very fast.
+Note that by default there is a small delay after each line is added to allow some readability to regions being updated very quickly.
 This can be set to zero in the AddLine() call if undesirable.
 Conversely, don't set too large because it's blocking.

 ##### Regarding Terminal Window Size
-There is no terminal window size change callback, so instead any scroll region refreshes happen when a new line is added through AddLine().
+If the terminal window height is not enough to display a complete scroll region for all scroll region instances, a highlighted "↓↓ more below ↓↓" message will appear at the last row of the terminal window which means more scroll region rows are hidden below.

+Note that when terminal window height is increased, this more below state is updated during the next AddLine() call (since there is no terminal window size change callback).

 ### Use
 ```